Admission to Program

 - International candidates for whom English is not their primary language must submit official test scores on the Test of English as a Foreign Language (TOEFL) of at least 550 on the written tests and 220 on the computer-based test.
 Applicants must have taken these tests within the past two years.

 The application must be complete in order for you to be considered for the program.
 We complete a half-day interview with the top applicants sometime near the middle of February.
 Please be prepared to reserve these dates in your schedule so that you can attend if invited.
-As a part of the final admissions process, applicants complete a criminal history check.
+Students must have a completed background check on file prior to enrolling in classes.
+Information regarding how to complete this requirement is provided directly to students after admissions processes are completed.
+Please note that some internships sites may require a more rigorous background check as part of their placement process.

-Application Timeline: The application will open on October 15 and the target date is January 15.
-All application materials should be received by January 15 in order to ensure consideration by the program.
+Application Timeline: The application will open on October 15 and the deadline to apply is January 15.
+All application materials should be received by December 1 in order to ensure consideration by the program.

 Program Begins: Summer